 These areas are intended to provide additional water quality protection as well as provide mature riparian forest habitat that is important for many wildlife species (see Chapter 6).
-All identified streams on CFL & PSF will have stream buffers that extend at least 50 feet from the stream bank on either side, this will include other riparian and forested wetland areas that once examined through field review are determined to be in need of a buffer.
-These buffers will provide additional nutrient uptake for water quality; increased forest interior habitat for wildlife, including FIDS; and wildlife travel corridors for DFS and other wildlife.
+All identified streams on CFL & PSF will have stream buffers that extend at least 50 feet from the stream bank on either side and expanded forested riparian buffers 300 feet from the stream bank on each side.
+This will include other riparian and forested wetland areas that once examined through field review are determined to be in need of a buffer.
+These buffers will provide additional nutrient uptake for water quality, increased forest interior habitat for wildlife including FIDS, and travel corridors for DFS and other wildlife.
 They will be managed for the creation and maintenance of mature mixed hardwood-pine forests as described in Chapter 6.